hotosm/fAIr/docs/architecture/infrastructure.md

 ## Step 3: Production

-> [!NOTE]
-> The Environment
->
+!!! note "The environment"

-> - Runs through tagged releases on Github, where ArgoCD
->   picks up the latest helm chart tag and deploys.
+    - Runs through tagged releases on GitHub, where ArgoCD picks up the latest Helm chart tag and deploys.

 1. A new tagged version is made from the latest `main` code.
 2. This triggers a redeploy of the fAIr website / API.